-As discussed in note 2.1 to the consolidated financial statements concerning the adoption of the going concern basis on which the consolidated financial statements have been prepared, the Group incurred loss of RMB471,040,000 and RMB178,627,000 respectively for two consecutive years ended 31 December 2023 and 2022, and the Group had net current liabilities of RMB1,770,582,000 and net liabilities of RMB1,466,122,000 as at 31 December 2023.
-As at 31 December 2023, the Group had bank and other borrowings, convertible bonds and bond payables totalling RMB1,964,083,000 repayable within one year or on demand.
-Out of which, as at 31 December 2023, the Group had overdue bank and other borrowings and bond payables of approximately RMB868,962,000 and RMB585,372,000, respectively.
+As discussed in note 2.1 to the consolidated financial statements concerning the adoption of the going concern basis on which the consolidated financial statements have been prepared, the Group incurred loss of RMB440,269,000 and RMB471,040,000 respectively for two consecutive years ended 31 December 2024 and 2023, and the Group had net current liabilities of RMB2,587,807,000 and net liabilities of RMB1,908,577,000 as at 31 December 2024.
+As at 31 December 2024, the Group had bank and other borrowings, convertible bonds and bond payables totalling RMB1,882,679,000 repayable within one year or on demand.
+Out of which, as at 31 December 2024, the Group had overdue bank and other borrowings and bond payables of approximately RMB908,316,000 and RMB585,372,000, respectively.

-Further, two bondholders of the 2015 Corporate Bond (as defined in note 39 to the consolidated financial statements) initiated an arbitration with the Group through the Shanghai Arbitration Commission for the settlement of the outstanding principal and accrued bond interests in arrears.
-A freezing order (the "First Freezing Order") was issued by the Changzhou Intermediate People's Court of Jiangsu Province upon the application by the two bondholders of the 2015 Corporate Bond and accordingly, the equity interests of four subsidiaries have been put under the First Freezing Order.
-As at 31 December 2023, the total principal amount of RMB329,909,000 (2022: RMB329,909,000) and accrued bond interests of RMB120,014,000 (2022: RMB94,280,000) were recognised in bond payables and trade and other payables, respectively.
-Up to the date of this report, the above proceedings have not been completed in the Shanghai Arbitration Commission.
+Further, two bondholders of the 2015 Corporate Bond (as defined in note 37 to the consolidated financial statements) initiated an arbitration with the Group through the Shanghai Arbitration Commission for the settlement of the outstanding principal and accrued bond interests in arrears.
+A freezing order (the "First Freezing Order") was issued by the Changzhou Intermediate People's Court of Jiangsu Province (the "Court") upon the application by the two bondholders of the 2015 Corporate Bond and accordingly, the equity interests of four subsidiaries have been put under the First Freezing Order.
+As at 31 December 2024, the total principal amount of RMB329,909,000 (2023: RMB329,909,000) and accrued bond interests of RMB145,817,000 (2023: RMB120,014,000) were recognised in bond payables and other payables, respectively.
+In May 2024, the Shanghai Arbitration Commission issued a judgment (the "Judgment") requiring Shunfeng Photovoltaic Investment (China) Company Limited (順風光電投資(中國)有限公司) ("Shunfeng Photovoltaic Investments") to repay the principal of the 2015 Corporate Bond of approximately RMB329,909,000 and the corresponding interest to the two bondholders.
+Due to the failure to fulfill the relevant repayment obligations as per Judgment, the two bondholders of the 2015 Corporate Bond applied for the enforcement regarding to the outstanding liabilities to the Court and the Court issued an enforcement notice in September 2024.